 South of Chora, the Naxos coastline is dotted with superb, sandy beaches.
 Agios Prokopios is one such area, linked to Chora by a regular bus service taking about 10 minutes.
 A magnificent swathe of golden yellow sand is fringed by a good selection of eating and drinking establishments.
 Water sports enthusiasts will not be disappointed, nor will beach-lovers who will be able bask in the neighbouring sandy bays of Agia Anna and Plaka both of which have their own microcosm of tourist facilities, including tavernas, cafes and mini-markets.Travel almost as far as one can on asphalt southwest of Chora and one reaches beach heaven at Kastraki.
 The images in on this site do not do justice to this gloriously unspoilt part of Naxos's coastline with mile upon mile of sandy beaches being the predominant feature.
 On each subsequent visit to this area, it never ceases to amaze us how the great travelling public have not caught wind of this gem.
 If your idea of a great holiday is lazing on great beaches, snorkelling among rocky outcrops, exploring shallow rock pools and eating in secluded, tree shaded tavernas, you will not be disappointed.
 Keen windsurfers can walk to the neighbouring bay of Mikri Vigla to indulge themselves at the school based there.

 Twin centre and Island Hopping:

 Naxos can be combined with Athens, Amorgos, Astypalea, Donoussa, Iraklia, Koufonissia, Paros, Antiparos, Santorini and Schinoussa.
-Please select the 'Suggested Itineraries' tab above for more information
+Please select the 'Island Hopping Holidays' tab above for more information

 Please contact us for exact prices.